 An additional issue raised in recent studies is that comprehension of newly learned novel words appears to degrade very quickly, particularly when participants are exposed to multiple candidate meanings at once (Aravind et al., 2018; Horst & Samuelson, 2008).
-This raises the possibility that participants simply rely on a strategy to satisfy experimental demands without retaining the meanings of new words (Trueswell et al., 2013), and is worrisome insofar as real-world vocabulary learning requires maintenance in long term memory.
-Therefore, to test whether multi-meaning words are retained by participants, we re-test all available learners after a delay of roughly a week.
+This raises the possibility that participants simply rely on a strategy to satisfy experimental demands without retaining the meanings of new words (Trueswell, Medina, Hafri, & Gleitman, 2013), and is worrisome insofar as real-world vocabulary learning requires maintenance in long term memory.
+Therefore, to test whether multimeaning words are retained by participants, we retest all available learners after a delay of one a week.